Normally we do not take the space to deal with questions that are more of an essayed affirmation than they are a serious inquiry.

 The fact that Paul instructed Timothy to “take a little wine for his stomach’s sake” involves several things.

-Second, Timothy obviously suffered from a stomach ailment which required medicinal remedy.
+Second, Timothy obviously suffered from a stomach ailment which required a medicinal remedy.
 The water in Asia Minor could be very dangerous, hence the young evangelist was encouraged to take “a little wine” along with his water.
-The sentence is elliptical: “Be no longer a drinker of water [alone], but [with it] take a little wine . . .”
-(1 Tim.
+The sentence is elliptical: “Be no longer a drinker of water [alone], but [with it] take a little wine” (1 Tim.
 5:23).

 The Greek expression,

-paroinos, means “given to wine, drunken” (Thayer, Greek Lexicon, p.
-490).
-To read into that some sort of license for moderate drinking is an irresponsible stretch.
+paroinos, means “given to wine, drunken” (Thayer, 490).
+To read into that some sort of license for moderate drinking is irresponsible.
 Would an admonition against “drug addiction” grant any measure of comfort to someone wishing to “smoke pot” recreationally?
 Would such a warning be interpreted as a license for the moderate use of cocaine?

-nepho), which signifies “to be free from the influence of intoxicants” (Vine, Expository Dictionary, p.
-746).
+nepho), which means “to be free from the influence of intoxicants” (Vine, 746).

 Josephus employs the word

-In context, it denotes the “abstemious lifestyle” required by apostolic instruction (Verbrugge, Theological Dictionary of New Testament Words, p.
-863).
+In context, it denotes the “abstemious lifestyle” required by apostolic instruction (Verbrugge, 863).